NEH Summer Seminar

 Re-Enchanting Nature: Humanities Perspectives

-A three-week NEH Summer Seminar for School Teachers located at Carroll College in Helena, MT and Yellowstone National Park!
+An NEH Summer Seminar for K-12 Educators held at Carroll College in Helena, MT and Yellowstone National Park

 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.